smithgeoffrey/go-coop/README.md

     > grant all privileges on database coop to coop;
     > grant all privileges on database coop to youradminusernameofchoice;
     > \q

+But here I want to try running it in a container.
+I did that via:

+    insert

 [7] https://www.jetbrains.com/go/